mikaelkrief/VSTS-DevOps-Labs/kubernetes/readme.md

 Service endpoints are a bundle of properties securely stored by VSTS and is a way for VSTS to connect to external systems or services.

-Since the connections are not established during project provisioning, let us manually create the Azure and Kubernetes endpoints.
-2 endpoints -  *Azure Resource Manager* and *Kubernetes* service endpoints are used in this lab.
+Since the connections are not established during project provisioning, let us manually create 2 endpoints -  **Azure Resource Manager** and **Kubernetes**.

 **Azure Resource Manager Service Endpoint** : Defines and secures a connection to a Microsoft Azure subscription using Service Principal Authentication (SPA).

 1. In VSTS, navigate to the **Services** by clicking on the gear icon ![](images/gear.png), and click on the **+ New Service Endpoint**.
 Select **Azure Resource Manager**.
 Specify the **Connection name**, select your **Subscription** from the dropdown and click **OK**.
 We use this endpoint to connect **VSTS** and **Azure**.

+    You will be prompted to authorize this connection with Azure credentials.
+Disable pop-up blocker in your browser if you see a blank screen after clicking OK, and retry the step.

 > If your subscription is not listed or to specify an existing service principal, click the link in the dialog which will switch to manual configuration mode and follow the  [Service Principal creation](https://blogs.msdn.microsoft.com/devops/2015/10/04/automating-azure-resource-group-deployment-using-a-service-principal-in-visual-studio-online-buildrelease-management/) link.

    ![](images/azureendpoint.png)

-    You will be prompted to authorize this connection with Azure credentials.
-Disable pop-up blocker in your browser if you see a blank screen after clicking OK, and retry the step.

 **Kubernetes Service Endpoint**

 1. Click **+ New Service Endpoint**, and select **Kubernetes** from the list.
 We use this endpoint to connect **VSTS** and **Azure Container Service (AKS)**.

+    - **Connection Name** : Provide the connection name.

-    - For the **Server URL**, enter your container service **API server address** pre-fixed with **http://**
+    - **Server URL** : Enter your container service **API server address** pre-fixed with **http://**

-    - To get **Kubeconfig** contents, run the following Azure commands in a command prompt logged in with Administrator privilege.
+    - **Kubeconfig** : To get the Kubeconfig value, run the following Azure commands in a command prompt logged in with Administrator privilege.

-      - **az login** : Authorize your login by going to below url, and enter the provided unique code.
+      1. Type **az login** and hit Enter.
+Authorize your login by accessing the url given in the prompt and enter the provided unique code to complete the authentication.

       ![](images/azlogin.png)

-      - **az aks get-credentials --resource-group yourResourceGroup --name yourAKSname** : Get access credentials for the Kubernetes cluster.
+      2. **az aks get-credentials --resource-group yourResourceGroup --name yourAKSname** : Get access credentials for the Kubernetes cluster.

       ![](images/getkubeconfig.png)

     - Navigate to the **.kube** folder under your home directory (eg: C:\Users\YOUR_HOMEDIR\ .kube)

-    - Copy contents from configuration file called **config** and paste it in the Kubernetes Connection window.
+    - Copy contents of the **config** file and paste it in the Kubernetes Connection window.
 Click **OK**.

       ![](images/aksendpoint.png)